All posts

 Frequently asked questions

 Yes.
-Sling offers the most capable free plan with scheduling for up to 30 users (but no time tracking).
+Turnozo is free for up to 10 employees with all features included (scheduling, time tracking, GPS).
+Sling offers free scheduling for up to 30 users (but no time tracking).
 Homebase has a free tier with basic scheduling and time tracking for one location.
 Connecteam offers a free plan for up to 10 users.
-All free plans have limitations on features, locations, or team size.

 When I Work starts at $2.50/user/month for the Essentials plan (scheduling only).
 Adding time tracking brings it to $4/user/month.
 The Pro plan is $6/user/month and Premium is $8/user/month.
 For a team of 20 employees, that's $50-160/month depending on the plan.